 Montana Plant Conservation Conference

-Sponsored by the Montana Native Plant Society &
+Hosted by the Montana Native Plant Society in conjunction with

 the Montana Natural Heritage Program

 Montana’s biennial Plant Conservation Conference treats emerging issues in applied botany for managers, scientists, students, and plant enthusiasts.
 For the 10th Conference in 2018, the first day of the meeting will be a symposium on Montana's threatened plants, including the potential ESA listing of whitebark pine and the delisting of water howelia.
 Abstracts for the presentations are available in the Proceedings as is a copy of the registration form.

 Please note that if you happen to be in Helena the night before the conference wanting something botanical to do, the Kelsey Chapter is sponsoring a program by Rachel Potter on the topic of preparing the Montana Pioneer Botanists book for publication.
 The presentation will be in the same location as the conference.
 For details see the Kelsey Chapter page.